rrumale/machine-learning-live-labs/oml4r-temp-rajeev/oml4r-workshop/oml4r-workshop.md

     </copy>
     ```

-    The above checks the existence of the given package in the present installation.
-It only installs the package if the given package is not already installed, thus eliminating redundant installation of packages.
+    The above code checks the existence of the given package in the R-Studio installation.
+It only installs the package if the given package is not already installed, thus eliminating the redundant installation of packages.

 4. Load Libraries

-    The library() function call installs attaches the given library in memory and makes the included functions available.
+    The library() function call installs and attaches the given library in memory and makes the included functions available.
 If a call to a function is made and the corresponding library is not already attached, you get an error.

     ```
     <copy>